Burn Rate Formula: How to Calculate Burn Rate and Runway

 How often should I recalculate burn rate?

 Monthly, at minimum.
-If you’re below 6 months of runway, recalculate weekly.
-The number shifts when you add a tool, lose a customer, or land a new subscription.
-Treat it as a living metric, not a quarterly exercise.
+If you’re below 6 months of runway, recalculate burn rate weekly.
+Cash burn shifts when you add a tool, lose a customer, or land a new subscription.
+Treat the metric as a living number, not a quarterly exercise.

 What is a good burn rate for a bootstrapped SaaS?